Key Performance Indicators

 Pfizer is committed to enhancing its workplace safety and environmental performance and improving our transparency through reporting.

 We accomplish this by measuring our performance, setting improvement targets, and disclosing publicly.
-We also set public goals related to issues of concern and significance to our business; for example reducing our greenhouse gas emissions.
+We also set public goals related to issues of public concern and significance to our business; for example reducing carbon emissions.

 Measuring and Monitoring

-Pfizer measures, monitors, evaluates, tracks and reports environment, health and safety (EHS) performance metrics cconsidered relevant to our business and important in managing our global EHS Program.
+Pfizer measures, monitors, evaluates, tracks and reports environment, health and safety (EHS) performance metrics considered material to managing our global EHS program and our business.
 We do this through a combination of data collection and verification, internal audits, facility self-assessments and management system reviews that span the site, functional and corporate levels.
 We use key performance indicators (KPIs) to measure and externally report our global performance.

-Our focus on measuring and monitoring EHS performance data enables us to highlight successes and identify program areas for continuous improvement, helping provide a picture of how our operations affect the natural and workplace environments and the communities where we are located.
+Our strong focus on measuring and monitoring EHS performance data enables us to highlight successes and identify program areas for continuous improvement, helping provide a meaningful picture of how our operations affect the natural and workplace environment and the communities where we are located.
 We are also working to better understand our extended product and operational footprint to identify opportunities to further mitigate our impact.

 Environmental data is baseline-adjusted in accordance with the Greenhouse Gas Protocol for World Resources Institute's (WRI) Corporate Standard.
 Facility closures are included in the data set while divested units are not.
 Injury and illness data does not follow WRI since it is rate-based and is therefore, not baseline adjusted.

 Disclosure and Performance Reporting

 Pfizer emphasizes accuracy, transparency and usability when disclosing and reporting our EHS performance.
 We report annually on key EHS performance indicators, many of which follow Global Reporting Initiative (GRI) guidelines and consider the UN Global Compact Principles.